tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通 Demo/跑通Demo(Electron)_intl_en.md

 ### Step 1.
 Create an application
 1. Log in to the TRTC console and select **Development Assistance** > **[Demo Quick Run](https://console.cloud.tencent.com/trtc/quickstart)**.
 2. Select **New** and enter an application name such as `TestTRTC`.
 If you have already created an application, select **Existing**.
-3. Add or edit tags for your application if necessary, and click **Create**.
+3. Add or edit tags according to your actual business needs and click **Create**.
 ![](https://main.qcloudimg.com/raw/8dc52b5fa66ec4a5a4317719f9d442b9.png)

 >?